MBB-team/VBA-toolbox/_wiki/ktom.md

 - options.inF.lev: this is the player's ToM sophistication level (k).
 - options.inF.dummyPar: this is 3x1 binary vector, which states which hidden parameter k-ToM assumes to vary across trials (volatility, temperature and bias).
 By default, it is set to [1;0;0], which means that only k-ToM's opponent's prior volatility is assumed to change across trials.

 Note that some states indexing has to be set according to: `options.inG.indlevel=defIndlev(level, NtotPar)`, where `level` is the player's ToM sophistication level, and `NtotPar` is the total number of hidden evolution and observation parameters for k-ToM players (here, `NtotPar=3`: volatility, temperature and bias).

+All relevant mathematical details are described in [Devaine et al. (2014)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003992).